Click here to view Spanish version

 You agree that you shall be solely responsible for ensuring that your participation in the affiliate marketing program of any Network Advertiser engaged in any Regulated Business is conducted complies with all applicable federal, state, local and foreign laws, rules and regulations.
 If that participation means that you or your agents or representatives must register with any governmental agency in any capacity under the laws, regulations or rules applicable to any Regulated Business, then you agree to effect such registration, maintain all such registrations in effect and continue to be in good standing in such registered capacities.

-The fact that we permit the Rakuten Affiliate Network to be used by any Network Advertiser in connection with an affiliate marketing program related to a Regulated Business, notify you of the existence of such affiliate marketing program or otherwise have any involvement with such program does not mean that your participation in that program is permitted by applicable law or will not require your registration with a government agency or subject you to laws, regulations or rules that otherwise would not apply to you.
+The fact that we permit the Supplier affiliate network to be used by any Network Advertiser in connection with an affiliate marketing program related to a Regulated Business, notify you of the existence of such affiliate marketing program or otherwise have any involvement with such program does not mean that your participation in that program is permitted by applicable law or will not require your registration with a government agency or subject you to laws, regulations or rules that otherwise would not apply to you.

 GENERATING INVALID TRACKED ACTIVITIES